■ SCHOOL OF INFORMATION SYSTEMS & MANAGEMENT

 Health Care Policy and Management (MSHCPM)

 The MSHCPM program prepares you to navigate a complex and volatile health care environment, streamline operations, make better-informed decisions and work smarter, while still providing high caliber care.
-MSHCPM provides seeks to provide its students with a distinctive, first-quality, competency based education with a special emphasis on economics and policy, management and organization, and information technology and operations that prepares them for a career in all sectors of the economy.
+MSHCPM provides its students with a distinctive, first-quality, competency based education with a special emphasis on economics and policy, management and organization, and information technology and operations that prepares them for a career in all sectors of the economy.

 Medical Management (MMM)